 At its helm is Bill’s daughter Mary Nurse, who joined the organization in 1997 and was subsequently approved as the dealer principal for Nurse Chevrolet Cadillac Ltd. Under her direction the dealership’s physical footprint, operations and chartable giving have grown significantly.

 As those changes have taken place, so too has the development at DC.
 The Nurses moved to Durham Region shortly after the Simcoe Building – the only building on campus – had first opened.
 Mary, who was a high school guidance counsellor prior to taking over at the dealership, also remembers bringing students to the college’s Oshawa campus for tours.

 From those early days onward, she has watched as the college has grown.
-Through forming its partnership and adding to its shared campus with the University of Ontario Institute of Technology, to expanding its Whitby campus, DC has continued to develop its facilities and programs to meet the needs of its students.
+Through forming its partnership and adding to its shared campus with the Ontario Tech University, to expanding its Whitby campus, DC has continued to develop its facilities and programs to meet the needs of its students.

 Which could not be done without help from private and corporate donors like Nurse Chevrolet Cadillac, whose latest gift is helping to complete construction of the college’s new Centre for Collaborative Education (CFCE).

 Mary recently joined DC President Don Lovisa, student Annabelle Wilson and Senior Development Officer Jennifer Clark for a tour of the CFCE.
 Scheduled to open in fall 2018, she was able to see the space, including the classroom that will bear the dealership’s name in honour of their contribution, as well as hear about the services, supports and spaces that will call the CFCE home.